OpenRockets/web-dev-error-solutions/errors/general/overcoming-the-too-many-indexes-problem-in-mongodb/README.md

+# 🐞 Overcoming the "Too Many Indexes" Problem in MongoDB

 This document addresses a common performance issue in MongoDB: having too many indexes on a collection.
 While indexes are crucial for query optimization, an excessive number can significantly hinder write operations and increase storage overhead.